 - Boneless skinless chicken breasts.
 Larger chicken breasts will give you more room to add lots of stuffing.
 Pat them dry before cutting.

-- Stuffing ingredients: This stuffing is made with day-old bread cubes, butter, chicken broth (use my Smoked Chicken Stock for even more flavor), onion (white onion, yellow onion, or red onion), celery, garlic, parsley, thyme, and rosemary.
+- Stuffing ingredients: This stuffing is made with day-old bread cubes, butter, chicken broth (use my Smoked Chicken Stock for extra flavor), onion (white onion, yellow onion, or red onion), celery, garlic, parsley, thyme, and rosemary.
 You can also use garlic powder and onion powder instead.
-You can also use leftover Sourdough Stuffing, Bacon Cranberry Stuffing, or a box of Stove Top Stuffing Mix.
+You can also use leftover Sourdough Stuffing, Bacon Cranberry Stuffing, or boxed Stove Top Stuffing Mix.

 See the printable recipe card at the bottom of this post for a complete list of ingredients and measurements.